 If that’s how they want it, leave them to it.

-Lisdoonvarna also has the long tradition of informal matchmaking, however none of the women interviewed admit they are there to find a man.
+Lisdoonvarna also has a long tradition of informal matchmaking, however, none of the women interviewed admit they are there to find a man.

 No I’m looking for a boyfriend here, I’d prefer one from around home.